GeorgeGiagk/formProject/README.md

-A simple form example with custom validation system.
+A simple form example with design using css only and custom validation system with js.

 ## Libraries